Passio/passio.github.io/connect/best-practices.md

 ## Driver login on MDT
 > These instructions are for version 40.06 or newer.
 [Update instructions here](#How-to-update-MDT-version)
 1. Select Driver Name
-2. Make sure the MDT is show a list of routes instead of the Grid view.
+2. Make sure the MDT is showing the Route list instead of the Grid view.
 Then tap On Demand
 3. The "Start Service" Screen will show
 > If the Start service screen does not show
 > 1. Click Show Hidden